oresat/oresat-linux/CANdaemon/README.md

 ## Features
 - Follows the CiA (CAN-in-Automation) specs for [CANopen-Specs].
 - Follows the [ECSS-CANBus-Extended-Protocal] on top of CiA specs.
-- Allows the CAN Network Manager to have control of daemons and power setting thru [systemd].
+- Allows the CAN Network Manager to have control of daemons and power setting thru [Systemd].
 - Uses sd-bus for dbus communication (systemd dbus) to daemons.
 - Easy to add more DBus clients.